 Baked Kale Gratin Recipe

-The top of my Baked Kale Gratin gets a nice little crunch, cheese provides flavor and the cream gets a little soupy on the bottom.
-In fact, the first time I made this dish was for Christmas.
+The first time I made this dish was for Christmas.
 It was a recipe my sister had been wanting to try, so we gave it a whirl.

 It only had three ingredients: cream, kale and Gruyere cheese (I believe).
 Although it was good, I felt like there was a little too much cream.
 It just pooled at the bottom of the dish instead of blending with the cheese to make a cheese sauce.